A vibrant resource for all ages. Come in & see for yourself!

 If you would like to help out with occasional special projects in the Library, please contact Gail Spach.

 We gladly accept contributions to the Library Fund throughout the year.
 Making a contribution to the Library is a wonderful way to honor friends or family members.

-We appreciate the donation of new or used books or other items, which may either be used on the shelves or offered for sale, the proceeds from which benefit the Library.
+We appreciate the donation of small quantities of new or used books or other items, which may either be used on the shelves or offered for sale, the proceeds from which benefit the Library.